mariaLauraDev/repoair-moqa-network/README.md

    - **Air Quality Monitoring Data**: se as `VUE_APP_MARKERS_COLLECTION_NAME`, this collection stores the air quality data collected by the monitors.
 The structure of the documents in this collection should adhere to the fields defined in `src/utils/monitorsProps.js`.

 3. **Environment Variables and Server Setup**: After setting up your Firebase project and ensuring the correct database structure, you need to configure the environment variables as per the `.env.sample`.
 Then, execute `yarn serve` to launch the server on port 8080.

+## Conclusion

+The Air Quality Repository - MoQA Network is a pioneering project that leverages modern technology for environmental monitoring and management.
+By providing real-time data on air quality, it supports the efforts of technicians and researchers in making informed decisions towards improving environmental health.

+## License

+This project is released under the GNU General Public License v3.0, promoting transparency, collaboration, and freedom in software use, thereby contributing to the knowledge-sharing culture and continuous development of the project.